Employees are the most important asset for any company, and this rings particularly true for smaller businesses.

 You'll find that this works wonders for their motivation and ensures that none of your employees get downtrodden.
 Just be sure to practice what you preach and reward those who deserve it.

-3. Prioritize the work-life balance
+3. Prioritise the work-life balance

 You may think your employees are happy with their work-life balance, but how do you know for sure?
 As their employer, it's essential that you ensure members of your teams aren’t taking their work home with them or becoming unnecessarily stressed out, as this could have a drastic effect on their personal life.